-None of the directors, Key Managerial Personnel (s) of the company and their respective relatives is concerned or interested, financially or otherwise in the above resolution except to the extent of their shareholding in the company, if any.
+None of the Directors, Key Managerial Personnel of the company and their relatives is concerned or interested in the resolution except Mr. V Padmanabham, being the appointee and Mrs. V Krishna Kumari, being the relative of the appointee.

 For and on behalf of the Board of Directors